googanhiem/gords-ha-addons/usb-backup/DOCS.md

 - source: /media/
   options: "-avuh --delete --log-file=/external/backup/media-rsync.log"
 ```
+## Formatting your external drive
+As mentioned previously your external drive needs to use a linux native filesystem (EXT4 is best, but EXT3 or BTRFS should also work).
+Keep it simple and start fresh - backup any files on the drive, delete all existing partitions and only add one primary partition.
+ - Windows: Cannot natively do this.
+You will need an external program like [DiskGenius](https://www.diskgenius.com/how-to/format-ext4-windows.php) or [AOMEI](https://www.diskpart.com/windows-10/ext4-partition-windows.html)
+ - Linux: [Can be done natively](https://phoenixnap.com/kb/linux-format-disk).
+My preference is [gparted](https://gparted.org/).

+***Warning: Always triple check you are formatting the correct drive letter.
+All files on the formatted drive will be destroyed.***

 ## Automation example
 This automation runs usb-backup after creating a restore point (which will be stored in the hass `backup` folder).
+You will need to update the `addon:` in the addon.

 ```
 alias: Run usb-backup every Sunday night